numba/numba/docs/source/user/vectorize.rst

 The ``@guvectorize`` decorator
 ==============================

-While ``@vectorize`` allows you to write ufuncs that work on one element at a time, the ``@guvectorize`` decorator takes the concept one step further and allows you to write ufuncs that will work on an arbitrary number of elements of input arrays, and take and return arrays of differing dimensions.
+While :func:`~numba.vectorize` allows you to write ufuncs that work on one element at a time, the :func:`~numba.guvectorize` decorator takes the concept one step further and allows you to write ufuncs that will work on an arbitrary number of elements of input arrays, and take and return arrays of differing dimensions.
 The typical example is a running median or a convolution filter.

-Contrary to ``@vectorize`` functions, ``@guvectorize`` functions don't return their result value: their take it as an array argument, which must be filled in by the function.
+Contrary to :func:`~numba.vectorize` functions, :func:`~numba.guvectorize`
+functions don't return their result value: their take it as an array argument, which must be filled in by the function.
 This is because the array is actually allocated by NumPy's dispatch mechanism, which calls into the Numba-generated code.

 Here is a very simple example::